 Proof of funds is important because it guarantees the Canadian immigration department that you won’t put pressure on the finance of the country while you are in Canada.
 Well this means that through your bank statement, as well as other documents, the bank is able to ascertain that you can meet basic expenses, such as shelter, food, and transportation, and if applicable, fees.
 Showing a complete bank statement can provide significant evidence of enough funds, which is a major factor in approvals.

 Your financial documents are scrutinized by visa officers to determine if you qualify according to certain Canada visa financial conditions.
-This assessment consists of your account history, balance consistency, as well as validity of the funds which are in your account.
+This assessment consists of your account history, balance consistency, and validity of funds in your account.
 Failure to provide satisfactory evidence may result in a delayed application, a request for additional documentation, or a rejection of the application.

 Canada Visa Bank Statement Requirements